SysMednet/GscorePy/README.md

 ## Usage and output format
 ### Import and execute Gscore function in python
 sample code in user_test.py
+* All example input data can be found in test_input folder
+* All example output data can be found in test_output folder

+Every output files from this function will be saved in the folder set by output_dir variable.
 ```python
 import Gscore as gs